* Please read through the Rules & Regulations carefully before applying.

 (3) Applicants are required to submit a separate application should they wish to submit more than one piece of music, or enter more than one category / instrument / genre.

-(4) Full payment of application fees of $99USD (for solo) must be made before application form will be processed.
+(4) Full payment of application fees must be made before application form will be processed.
 All application fees are non-refundable.

 (5) Incomplete applications or those not including the required documents will not be processed.